-Be lion-mettled, proud; and take no care Who chafes, who frets, or where conspirers are: Macbeth shall never vanquish'd be until Great Birnam wood to high Dunsinane hill Shall come against him.
+THIRD APPARITION.
+Be lion-mettled, proud, and take no care

+Who chafes, who frets, or where conspirers are.

-Descends
+Macbeth shall never vanguish'd be until

+Great Birnam Wood to high Dunsinane Hill

+Shall come against him.
+Descends.

-That will never be
+MACBETH.
+That will never be.

 Who can impress the forest, bid the tree

 Unfix his earth-bound root?
-Sweet bodements! good!
+Sweet bodements, good!

-Rebellion's head, rise never till the wood
+Rebellion's head, rise never till the Wood

 Of Birnam rise, and our high-placed Macbeth

 Shall live the lease of nature, pay his breath

 To time and mortal custom.
 Yet my heart

 Throbs to know one thing: tell me, if your art

-Can tell so much: shall Banquo's issue ever
+Can tell so much, shall Banquo's issue ever

 Reign in this kingdom?

+ALL.
 Seek to know no more.

-I will be satisfied: deny me this, And an eternal curse fall on you!
+MACBETH.
+I will be satisfied!
+Deny me this, And an eternal curse fall on you!
 Let me know.
-Why sinks that cauldron? and what noise is this?
-Hautboys
+Why sinks that cauldron, and what noise is this?
+Hautboys.

+FIRST WITCH.
 Show!

+SECOND WITCH.
 Show!

+THIRD.
+WITCH.
 Show!

+ALL.
 Show his eyes, and grieve his heart; Come like shadows, so depart!

-A show of Eight Kings, the last with a glass in his hand; GHOST OF BANQUO following
+A show of eight Kings, the last with a glass in his hand; Banquo's Ghost following.

-Thou art too like the spirit of Banquo: down!
-Thy crown does sear mine eye-balls.
+MACBETH.
+Thou are too like the spirit of Banquo Down!
+Thy crown does sear mine eyeballs.
 And thy hair, Thou other gold-bound brow, is like the first.
 A third is like the former.
 Filthy hags!
 Why do you show me this?
 A fourth!
 Start, eyes!
 What, will the line stretch out to the crack of doom?
 Another yet!
 A seventh!
-I'll see no more: And yet the eighth appears, who bears a glass Which shows me many more; and some I see That two-fold balls and treble scepters carry: Horrible sight!
-Now, I see, 'tis true; For the blood-bolter'd Banquo smiles upon me, And points at them for his.
-Apparitions vanish What, is this so?

-Ay, sir, all this is so: but why Stands Macbeth thus amazedly?
+I'll see no more!
+And yet the eighth appears, who bears a glass Which shows me many more; and some I see That twofold balls and treble sceptres carry.
+Horrible sight!
+Now I see 'tis true; For the blood-bolter'd Banquo smiles upon me, And points at them for his.
+What, is this so?
+FIRST WITCH.
+Ay, sir, all this is so.
+But why Stands Macbeth thus amazedly?

 Come, sisters, cheer we up his sprites,

-And show the best of our delights:
+And show the best of our delights.

 I'll charm the air to give a sound,

-While you perform your antic round:
+While you perform your antic round,

-That this great king may kindly say,
+That this great King may kindly say

 Our duties did his welcome pay.

 Music.
-The witches dance and then vanish, with
+The Witches dance and then vanish with Hecate.
+MACBETH. are they?

-HECATE

-Where are they?
 Gone?
-Let this pernicious hour Stand aye accursed in the calendar!
+Let this pernicious hour Stand ay accursed in the calendar!
 Come in, without there!
-Enter LENNOX